 - Seeds of Solidarity: Garlic growing workshops: several times each day, check schedule

-- White Buffalo Herbs: herb extract and oil making, see scheduled events
+- White Buffalo Herbs: herbal tincture making, see scheduled events

 - Fungially: Growing mushrooms in mulch, see scheduled events

 - PV²: Solar electricity for the main stage

 - Ben’s Bins/Phoenix Composting Toilets: vermi-culture /worm composting